MatanAviav/RGB-Console/README.md

 <br />

 ### 8. Success/Positive Messages:
-Note: you can run `ColoredConsole run ok examples` for a quick tutorial.<br />
+Note: you can run `RGBConsole run ok examples` for a quick tutorial.<br />
 For Success/Positive messages use `ok(...)`, `success(...)` or `good(...)` functions.<br />
 For example, calling `ok('Some Text')` will output:
 >![img_12.png](images/img_12.png)